pythoniaweb/jsworld/README.md

 Here you can add own pages to js world!
 Dont forget you need to add all u pages to nav bar!

-# Important Info
+# 🚨 Important Info

-If u want to create new page create it on folder docs.
+- If u want to create new page create it on folder docs.
-All pages muss be ended .md .
+- All pages muss be ended .md .
-All created pages muss be puted to _sidebar.md not in project info or creation program.
+- All created pages muss be puted to _sidebar.md not in project info or creation program.
-Dont change .github or /docs/index.html files or other systems files and folders.
+- Dont change .github or /docs/index.html files or other systems files and folders.
-All changes is moderated.
+- All changes is moderated.

-# Special Thanks
+# 💖 Special Thanks

-pythoniaweb (PlurrYT) - created web
+- [x] pythoniaweb (PlurrYT) - created web.
-Fire Url Team by PlurrYT - js.fireurl.ga subdomain Fire Watcher Team by PlurrYT - added our web to status.fireurl.ga
+- [x] Fire Url Team by PlurrYT - js.fireurl.ga subdomain.
+- [x] Fire Watcher Team by PlurrYT - added our web to status.fireurl.ga .
+- [x] github pages - special thanks for free hosting.

-# Contributors
+# ⚙️ Contributors

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!